ldionne/mpl11/README.md

 ## Todo list
-- [ ] Sync the library with the tutorial.
-For example, there are some places where the tutorial says that we're taking unboxed types (and it is better to do so) but we're still taking boxed types in the library.
-- [ ] Don't take for granted metafunction classes provided by the library which can be specialized are boxed.
-An example is cast, which is used as-if it was boxed in common_method.hpp.
+- [ ] Decide whether to receive unboxed or boxed types in method implementations.
+      Once that is decided, modify either the tutorial or the library.
+- [ ] Implement cross-type typeclasses.
+- [ ] Implement typeclasses as boolean metafunctions, like documented.
+- [ ] Take unboxed types in `cast`.
 - [ ] Implement associative data structures.
 - [ ] Implement a small DSL to implement inline metafunction classes (like Boost.MPL's lambda).
 Consider let expressions.
 Using the Boost.MPL lingo,